Classes, events and fun around the Northland

 Feb.
 25

-Ninth Annual Spay-Ghetti & No Balls: This year’s Mexican Fiesta-themed event promises a fun night filled with food, games, music and more, you can help with donating an item for auction if you cannot attend, benefits Spay and Neuter Kansas City, 6 to 11 p.m., Midland, 816-353-0940 or ilyssa@snkc.net.
+Ninth Annual Spay-Ghetti & No Balls: This year’s Mexican Fiesta-themed event promises a fun night filled with food, games and music.
+You can help by donating an item for auction if you cannot attend, benefits Spay and Neuter Kansas City, 6 to 11 p.m., Midland, 816-353-0940 or ilyssa@snkc.net.

 Lisa Lopez, llopez@kcstar.com